Cultured meat: Health

 Large-scale production of cultured meat may or may not require artificial growth hormones to be added to the culture for meat production.
 As cultured meat is grown in a sterile environment, there is no need for antibiotics.
 Today, the widespread use of antibiotics in conventional agriculture is the main driver of antibiotic resistance in humans.
 According to the World Health Organization, antimicrobial resistance represents "an increasingly serious threat to global public health that requires action across all government sectors and society" – predicting up to 10 million deaths annually by 2050.
 Cultured meat could provide an effective solution to help mitigate this major risk to human health.

 Researchers have suggested that omega-3 fatty acids could be added to cultured meat as a health bonus.
 In a similar way, the omega-3 fatty acid content of conventional meat can be increased by altering what the animals are fed.
 Research is currently underway in Spain to develop cultivated meat with healthier fats, which could reduce cholesterol and the risk of colon cancer typically associated with red meat consumption.
 An issue of Time magazine suggested that the cell-cultured process may also decrease exposure of the meat to bacteria and disease.

 Due to the strictly controlled and predictable environment, cultured meat production has been compared to vertical farming.
 Some of its proponents have predicted that it will have similar benefits in terms of reducing exposure to dangerous chemicals like pesticides and fungicides, severe injuries, and wildlife.
 There is also a lack of research on the comparison on the health effects of production cultured meat with the industrial meat or the biologic organic meat ways of production.

 Artificiality

 Although cultured meat consists of animal muscle cells, fat and support cells, as well as blood vessels, that are the same as in traditional meat, some consumers may find the high-tech production process unacceptable.
 Cultured meat has been described as fake or "Frankenmeat".
 On the other hand, cultured meat can be produced without the artificial hormones, antibiotics, steroids, medicine, and GMOs commonly used in factory farmed meat and seafood, though not used on organic biologic production.
 If a cultured meat product is different in appearance, taste, smell, texture, or other factors, it may not be commercially competitive with conventionally produced meat.
 The lack of bone and cardiovascular system is a disadvantage for dishes where these parts make appreciable culinary contributions.
-However, the lack of bones and/or blood may make many traditional meat preparations, such as buffalo wings, more palatable to some people.
+The lack of bones and/or blood may make many traditional meat preparations, such as buffalo wings, more palatable to some people.
 Furthermore, blood and bones could potentially be cultured in the future.